daanyaalkapadia/basic-college-management-with-python/README.md

 1. Create a class called as College with the following attributes (collegeId, collegeName, courseType, city, fees, pinCode)
 2. The application will be responsible for storing all data in a file by the name (colleges.csv).
 A CSV file is nothing but a file with data separated by commas.
-Create colleges.csv file
+Create colleges.csv file.
 3. Next you need to write the code for the below functionalities:
   a.
 Register new College
     i.
 Write code to read college details from the user and store the same user in